sir-omoreno/perfume_designer_app/README.md

 1. Create a new conda environment with python version 3.7
 2. Use pip install -r requirements.txt
-3. Webscraping: **NOTE:** The followings files were involved in web-scraping or used to create json files that were imported into the Mongo DB and DO NOT need to be run:
+3. Webscraping: **NOTE:** The followings files were involved in web-scraping or used to create json files that were imported into the Mongo DB and DO NOT need to be run: Notes_Scrape.ipynb and Perfume_Scrape.ipynb
 4. Run https://github.com/sir-omoreno/final-project/blob/main/mongo_db/mongo_db_creation.ipynb to create the MongoDB collection.
 5. Run https://github.com/sir-omoreno/final-project/blob/main/ML/Perfume_ML_Gender.ipynb which creates the perfume_features and note_features collections and creates the machine learning model (gender_perfume_model.sav)
 6. Run https://github.com/sir-omoreno/final-project/blob/main/webapp/app.py in your new conda environment to open the flask web application.